 Integration solutions for the current 5800 series are also available and are based around the PXI version of the DataBlaster JT 37×7/PXI

-The JTAG ProVision software suite is used to generate boundary-scan tests and in-system programming applications for assembled PCBs and systems.
-This professional development tool is fully automated and supports the import of design data from over 30 different EDA and CAD/CAM systems.
+The JTAG Provision Boundary-scan Integrated Development Environment (IDE) is a test and programming software suite that is used in production and manufaturing to generate boundary-scan tests and in-system programming applications for assembled PCBs and systems.
+This integrated professional JTAG boundary-scan development environment (IDE) software tool is fully automated and supports the import of design data from over 30 different EDA and CAD/CAM systems.
 Other key data inputs are JTAG device BSDL (description) models and a large, well-maintained model library describing thousands of non-JTAG devices which includes memories, bus logic, and other active and passive parts.

 How it works

-With ProVision you can rapidly generate a wide range of test and programming applications using a project database built up from the inputs above.
+With the ProVision boundary-scan software suite you can rapidly generate a wide range of test and programming applications using a project database built up from the inputs above.
 All applications can be optimized, validated and run within the ProVision environment prior to delivery of the finished test sequences to the manufacturing and/or testing facility.
+ProVision comes with a Built-in Boundary-scan test sequencer for production ready test plans

 ProVision’s development features are tightly integrated with JTAG Technologies’ advanced test coverage analysis tool and with JTAG Visualizer graphical display system for design schematics and layouts.
-You can use these tools to rapidly assess the thoroughness of the test during development and to make improvements prior to release.
+You can use these professional JTAG tooling to rapidly assess the thoroughness of the test during development and to make improvements prior to release.

 The use of JTAG/Boundary-scan combined with a number of mixed signal IO channels brings a new dimension to the bench-top ATE market.
 The JT 5705/FXT is a highly compact (less than 10cm x10cm) multifunction USB-powered instrument in its own right and offers two full JTAG TAPs (Test Access Ports) and 64 IO channels with a combination of Digital, Analog and Frequency measurement capabilities.
 The matching JT 2702/xx range of carrier boards have been designed to allow seamless integration of this powerful capability into an array of popular bench fixtures.